datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

   <div>
   <dt>Waiver.</dt>
-  <dd>A waiver of fees (partial or complete) to Publish a Dataset to the Dryad Website that may be granted to a Submitter.</dd>
+  <dd>A waiver of fees to Publish a Dataset to the Dryad Website that may be granted to a Submitter.</dd>
   </div>

   <div>